5 Most Simple and Powerful Guitar Practice Tips Ever: The Best Way To Practice Guitar

-After you have warmed up, there are several things that you can work on as a beginner: Scales, Single Line Melodies, Sheet Music Reading, Ear Training, Music Theory, Chords, and much more.
+After you have warmed up, there are several things that you can work on as a beginner that’ll help you find the best way to practice guitar: Scales, Single Line Melodies, Sheet Music Reading, Ear Training, Music Theory, Chords, and much more.
 The way that you want to approach all of these is very similar, but let’s take a closer look at practicing chords.

 The most effective practice method is to play slowly at first and perfect what you are playing.
 From there, practicing allows you to get to a faster speed, taking the clarity of the sound that you developed while playing it slowly.
 Start off by getting the chords in your left hand, and pick through each string to make sure each note rings out clearly.
 Use Uberchord App , it is free and the most effective way to learn chords and improve your chord changing on Guitar.

-After getting the clarity out of the chords, the next step is to practice transitioning between them.
+After getting the clarity out of the chords, the next step is to practice transitioning between them, as this is one more of the best ways to practice guitar.
 The most effective way to do this is with chord progression exercises, where we strum each chord four times in a series of chords.
-Here is a Chord Progression example that you can use with any set of chords:
+Here is a chord progression example that you can use with any set of chords:

 Strum each chord four times:

 A quick tip: You should initially practice at half of the speed you intend to play your music at.